 This affordability draws young, ambitious talent and means Berlin is likely to continue its growth.

 These low costs can translate to relatively low wages, and this can be one of the downsides of Berlin.
 But Christian Hernandez succinctly points out, Berlin is “…a fun yet affordable place to live if you’re a young dev.
 Would you rather pay an arm and a leg in London or use the extra cash in Berlin to go to one of their famous dance parties?”

-4. The social side of Berlin is second-to-none
+3. The social/cultural side of Berlin is second-to-none

 Add onto that the 24 hour public transport that runs from Friday to Sunday and you have a city that truly understands night owls.

 4. Berlin is diverse (and loving it)

 16.5% of Berlin’s population is foreign, with 186 different nationalities residing within the city’s borders.
 Within the startup scene this is multiplied.
 49% of the startup workforce is foreign, meaning the chances of you working with people from all over the world is huge.